strashila/BlackDuckCMDTools/checkBomCopyrights/readme.md

 Usage: checkBomCopyrights [options]

 Options:
---token | REQUIRED: BD Token
+--token | REQUIRED: BlackDuck Token
---bdurl | REQUIRED: BD URL
+--bdurl | REQUIRED: BlackDuck URL
 --projectname | REQUIRED: Project name
 --versionname | Project version name.
 If not specified, the tool will iterate over all the versions of the project.
 --not-secure | Allways trust server certificate